Here’s What You Need to Know

 Sorry…not sorry.
 No more added sugars.
-Yes, you can last 6 weeks without it.
+Yes, you can last a few weeks without it.
 Plus, you’ll have the chance to reset your taste buds and realize that you don’t need it anyway.
 Besides, too much added sugar is bad for you anyway (duh).

-Realize that this list is not exhaustive.
+Realize that our food list is not exhaustive.
 We can’t possibly fit all the foods you can eat on paper.
 If you look at the food list, you’ll realize that much more is allowed than is not allowed.
 I’m sure more foods will come into question.
-Don’t hesitate to ask us in person or on the facebook page for clarification.
+Don’t hesitate to ask us in person or on the Facebook page for clarification.

 Ready to make a change and reset your habits?

 Perhaps the most important thing to remember is that the Salus Nutrition Challenge is not about “winning” by being at the top of the leaderboard.
 It’s about doing the hardest thing possible…taking small and achievable steps into a new healthy lifestyle.
 By doing this, you’ll be building on each new success, bringing yourself closer to the ultimate goal.